elixir-nx/xla/README.md

 ## Building from source

+> Note: currently only macOS and Linux is supported.
+When on Windows, the best option
+> to use XLA and EXLA is by running inside WSL.

 To build the XLA binaries locally you need to set `XLA_BUILD=true` and possibly `XLA_TARGET`.
 Keep in mind that the compilation usually takes a very long time.